Determine spread of credit default swap

 0.4(default) | decimal

-Recovery rate, specified as a
+Recovery rate, specified as the comma-separated pair consisting of

-of recovery rates, specified as a decimal from
+rates, specified as a decimal from

 'Period'— Premium payment frequency